gramener/gramex/gramex/apps/capture/README.md

-A [PhantomJS](http://phantomjs.org/) library to download web pages as PDF or images.
+A [PhantomJS](http://phantomjs.org/) library to download web pages as PDF or image.

 This requires [PhantomJS 2.1.1](https://bitbucket.org/ariya/phantomjs/downloads/).